yczju/cycseq/README.md

 ## Data Preparation

-Please refer to the `data_preparation.sh` for detailed instructions on preparing training data.
+Please refer to the `script/data_preparation.sh` for detailed instructions on preparing training data.
 The project supports both `.csv` and `.npy` formats for single-cell perturbation expression matrices.

 ---